rvbug/cookie-ml/README.md

 params.yaml - YAML file for storing configurations

 notebook - Stores all your jupyter notebooks which is used during your experiment/research phase
-  research - to store all your artifacts, notes, reference links.
+  nb_research - to store all your artifacts, notes, reference links.
       project_name_EDA_ML_Experiments.ipynb - filename is same as `project name` nb_report - Storing all your sample reports